QA issue maintenance message

 An informative deadline based on the legal text is included to inform you when a step is expected to be completed by an authority.
 It is a reminder for information purposes.
 No action is required from your side.

-You can search for your case details in R4BP 3 and select the "Events history" sub-tab.
+You can search for your case details in R4BP 3 and select the “Events history” sub-tab.
 You will find a chronological description of the events related to your case, including the topic, the subject of the message and the sender.
+Further useful information can also be found in our Q&A 929.

 The case owner will also receive a message (in their R4BP 3 account) for every relevant step of the process.
 You need to check the tasks in order to identify any requests for action you have received from your authority.